-o.
+k.
 Payment of director remuneration to controlling shareholders

 Pursuant to the appointment of Messrs.
 Ben Lieberman and Martin Lieberman (hereinafter: "Messrs.
-Lieberman"), who are amongst the controlling shareholders of the Company, as directors of the Company starting on August 12, 2015, the Company's Board approved, after obtaining the approval of the Company's Remuneration Committee, the granting of director remuneration in accordance with the provisions of the Companies Regulations (Relief in Transactions with Interested Parties) 2000, as of the date of the commencement of their term of service as directors of the Company, in accordance with the director o.
-Payment of director remuneration to controlling shareholders (cont.)
+Lieberman"), who are amongst the controlling shareholders of the Company, as directors of the Company starting on August 12, 2015, on November 30, 2015, the Company's Board approved, after obtaining the approval of the Company's Remuneration Committee, the granting of director remuneration in accordance with the provisions of the Companies Regulations (Relief in Transactions with Interested Parties) 2000, as of the date of the commencement of their term of service as directors of the Company.
+As of the date of Mr. Ben Lieberman's appointment as the CEO of the Company, he does not receive director remuneration.